 Looking for an old fashioned Monte Cristo recipe?
 This copycat of the Disney Monte Cristo tastes every bit as good as the theme park’s famous sandwich.

-You take a perfectly healthy turkey and ham sandwich, batter it up, deep fry it, coat it in powdered sugar, dip it in raspberry jam, and eat it before you have a chance to second guess yourself.
+You take a turkey and ham sandwich, batter it up, deep fry it, coat it in powdered sugar, dip it in raspberry jam, and you’ve got the most ultimate sandwich you’ll ever hold in your hands.

 The Monte Cristo is a spin on French croque-monsieur (fried ham and cheese sandwich) and has Cajun origins.

 Is it the healthiest sandwich in the world?
 Definitely not, but what’s life without a little indulgence, right?

 For years, I thought of the Bennigan’s Monte Cristo as the best Monte Cristo.
 After all, my husband and I more or less fell in love over these sandwiches.